layer-3/erc20-paymaster/deployment.md

 cast send $ORACLE_FACTORY_ADDRESS "deployFixedOracle(bytes32 salt, int256 _price)" <salt> 100000000 --private-key $FACTORY_OWNER_PRIVATE_KEY -r $PROVIDER_URL -c <chain_id>
 ```

-The command will return the address of the deployed oracle, that you should save to `$FIXED_ORACLE_ADDRESS`.
+The command will return the address of the deployed oracle, that you should store in `$FIXED_ORACLE_ADDRESS`.

 ---